isomerpages/moe-fairfieldsec/_parents/School Rules.md

 ##### _**F**or Boys_&nbsp;

-*   Shirts and t-shirts should be tucked in at all times, regardless of whether students are in or out of school.&nbsp;
+*   Shirts and t-shirts should be tucked in at all times, regardless of whether students are in or out of school.

-*   Pants and shorts must be fitting and be worn at the waist.
-It should not be hanging on the hips.&nbsp;

-*   Long pants must not taper towards one end.
+*   Long pants must not be tapered till they become tight or slim fit.
 They must be long enough to cover the ankles.

 ##### _For Girls_&nbsp;